anacaoliveira/IMARC-Control/README.md

 ```
 roslaunch vrx_gazebo sandisland.launch
 ```
-This steps are necessary everytime you want to run the simulator.
+This steps are necessary everytime you open a new terminal.